gridsome/gridsome.org/docs/assets-svg.md

 npm i -d @fortawesome/vue-fontawesome @fortawesome/fontawesome-svg-core @fortawesome/free-brands-svg-icons
 ```

-When the packages have finished installing, you'll want to open (or create) the `gridsome.client.js` file at the root of your project and add the following:
+When the packages have finished installing, you'll want to open (or create) the `src/main.js` file in your project and add the following:

 ```js
 import { FontAwesomeIcon } from '@fortawesome/vue-fontawesome'